Content

 Ways of Investing in Mutual Funds

-Lump-sum investment
+Lumpsum investment

-Lump-sum investment is when an investor invests a lumpsum amount of money at once in a mutual fund scheme.
+Lumpsum investment is when an investor invests a lumpsum amount of money at once in a mutual fund scheme.
 You will earn returns as per the performance of the fund.
 You can invest more in the same fund and withdraw anytime you want.

 For example, suppose you made a lumpsum investment of ₹10 lakhs in a mutual fund that you expect to offer 15% annual returns, and you have planned to remain invested for 10 years.
 The corpus amount after 10 years would be ₹40,45,557.

 You can use a lumpsum investment return calculator to learn about your returns.
+However, investing a lot at once may sound risky to some of us.

 Systematic Investment Plan or SIP

 SIPs are formulated to cater to investors who don’t want to invest lumpsum amounts in mutual funds at once.
-SIP allows investors to invest a fixed sum (can be as little as ₹100) every month in the selected mutual fund scheme.
+SIP allows investors to invest a fixed sum (can be as little as ₹100) every month in a selected mutual fund scheme.
 The same can be automated with a bank e-mandate where the amount gets deducted every month at a fixed date automatically from your bank account.
 SIP allows you to build a solid investment habit and earn substantial returns in the long term.
+You can use the SIP returns calculator to learn about your returns.

 What Are The Documents Required To Invest In Mutual Funds?